 - Then, from those proposed solutions, create prototypes and begin to test each one.

 - Continue testing and refining the prototypes until you have enough validation to move full-steam ahead with the one that is working.

 Narrowing down your prototypical solutions through trial and error is incredibly important before advancing forward with your idea.

 So before you hatch an idea, first hatch a problem.
 Define the specific problem that you are attempting to solve and not the idea that you want to build and test — if you don’t, you’ll end up with a really nice solution and no one to use it.

 I never thought I would be writing again but when I look at my dashboard I see there's 9,820 followers.
 Are you kidding me?
 Wow you guys..!
 I don’t even know what to do with a viral Dev account.
 I have nothing to promote and even if I did, I wouldn’t do it on here.
 My heart is filled to bursting with all your response to my words, I’m just a dude with a phone and a little spare time.

 🎁 Bonus: when I hit 10,000 followers, I'll be hosting a live AMA on Dev 🎉

 If you want a heads up on my next projects, or just want to chat about the web, life and happiness make sure to follow me @liyasthomas on Twitter 💙.
-If any of my projects helped you please consider making a donation to help me buy a laptop.
+If any of my projects helped you please consider making a donation.

 IMPORTANT: I always suck at naming my projects - especially when I develop that by myself.
 Coming up with a strong name is a critical element of any new product, so help me out here.
 My new project revolves around a service that takes a payment from one money service (PayPal, Venmo, Apple Pay, Cash app, etc.) and then transfers it to a different money service.
 Keywords are: pay, cash etc. Here's the initial app icon: